The flurries started coming down yesterday. It’s not even Thanksgiving yet and I already had a nice frosty layer of ice on everything.

 What is The Best Value In A Fluid Trainer?

-Not ready to drop $600 on a bike trainer, but want a solid value for your money?
+Not ready to drop a lot of money on a bike trainer, but want a solid value for your money?
 Then you’ve got to check out the Cycleops 2 Fluid trainer.

 Cycleops has been a longtime leader when it comes to manufacturing bike trainers.
 They make such an incredibly durable product, that they are one of the top picks by racers everywhere.
 In fact, you are hard pressed to find a pro bike rider warming up on anything but a cycleops.